-Compared to earlier sections, it is more difficult to do experiments at the scale of the whole economy.
-This means there is very little high-quality research; it is not as conclusive that the intervention causes outcomes.
+Unlike in earlier sections, it is more difficult to do experiments at the scale of the whole economy.
+This means there is very little high-quality research, in the sense that it is not as conclusive that the intervention causes outcomes.